 2. English for Speakers of Other Languages (ESOL) classes teach non-native English speakers English skills necessary to gain employment, increase work-related skills to obtain a better job, and prepare to continue their education in degree or certificate programs.
 The program is designed to develop all components of language – speaking, listening comprehension, reading, writing, grammar and pronunciation.
 For more information, see English for Speakers of Other Languages.

-3. General Educational Development (GED) classes are offered to prepare students for the GED examination.
-Students are responsible for the purchase of textbooks for this program.
-For specific test information, please see Assessment Services.
+3. General Educational Development (GED®) test prep classes are offered for students preparing to take the GED® test examination.
+For course information, go to http://www.daytonastate.edu/adulted/ged.html.
+For specific test information, see Assessment Services.